 One day when she was sorting through her Halloween candy, my daughter asked a life-changing question: "What would happen if I put these Nerds in water?"
 I got her a glass, and she conducted her first candy experiment.

-As a mother of three and a freelance writer with a science background, I'm always excited by new science activities for kids.
+As a mother of four and a freelance writer with a science background, I'm always excited by new science activities for kids.
 That's why I want to share our candy experiments with you.
 Enjoy!

 Candy Experiments